 Despite the rising number of deadly accidents, an estimated 90.1 percent of drivers reported using their seatbelts, which is an all-time high.
 Car wreck statistics also show a 2.2 percent increase in distracted-driver-related fatalities, and those same numbers also show a 3.4 percent increase in drowsy-driver-related fatalities.

 This data was collected from all 50 states, as well as the District of Columbia.
-NHTSA continues to partner with both state and local law enforcement agencies, as well as well as the more than 350 members of the Road To Zero Coalition, in order to help address the link between the very human choices that are linked to as many as 94 percent of vehicle-related fatalities in the United States every year.
+NHTSA continues to partner with both state and local law enforcement agencies, as well as the more than 350 members of the Road To Zero Coalition, in order to help address the link between the very human choices that are linked to as many as 94 percent of vehicle-related fatalities in the United States every year.

 Meanwhile, NHTSA is also continuing to promote new and innovative vehicle technologies that could have the potential to reduce the number of unnecessary and costly vehicle crashes that occur every year in this country.
 If they prove successful, these technological advances could have save thousands of lives every year, as well as reduce, and possibly one day eliminate, the human errors that cause so many crashes every year.

 The push for self-driving cars, alongside public safety awareness campaigns about distracted driving and drunk driving may make an impact on the number of fatal accidents on U.S. roadways, but ultimately, even one traffic-related death is one death too many.
 Families who have lost a loved one in a preventable car crash are often forced to deal with the loss of companionship and support and may be forced to pay out of pocket for expensive funeral costs.